What is R.N. to M.S.N.?

 Registered nurses who meet the following criteria are eligible:

 - 3.0-3.3 cumulative GPA on 4.0 scale,

 - completion of an approved statistics course (containing both descriptive and inferential statistics) within 5 years of enrollment in SDSU Course: Nurse 626 – Research in Nursing & Healthcare,

-- coverage by non-employer sponsored R.N. liability insurance (1 million / 5 million).
-See here for a list of companies that provide nursing malpractice liability coverage, and
+- coverage by non-employer sponsored R.N. liability insurance (1 million / 5 million),

 - all other baccalaureate admission requirements.